aws-samples/aws-saas-factory-ref-solution-serverless-saas/DOCUMENTATION.md

 ## Web Applications

 You will see that we have built three different applications that interact with the backend services of the environment.
-Each of these applications are built with AngularJS.
+Each of these applications are built with Angular.

 The "SaaS provider admin console" represents an application that is used by the administrators of a SaaS provider.
 These administrators can perform operations, such as, provisioning a new tenant, updating an existing tenant, and adding/updating users in the system.
 They can also disable and enable tenants/users as needed.